Webhooks

 Step 3

-Next, change a task in the account (for example, change a task’s status from “Active” to “Completed”).
-You’ll receive the following payload on your endpoint:
+Next, change a task in the account (that has the Custom Item Type "IEAAAAADPIAAAAAO") from “Active” to “Completed”.
+You’ll receive the following payload on your endpoint, including the requested title and customItemTypeId in the fields object:

 {